amahi/transmission/README.md

 Transmission
 ============

-Support files for the Transmission for Amahi app https://www.amahi.org/apps/transmission
+Support files for the [Transmission for Amahi](https://www.amahi.org/apps/transmission) app.